Cavers Castle: Rough Wooing

+Rising of the North

 In January 1570, Richard Norton and his son Francis, English exiles from Naworth after the Rising of the North found a refuge at Cavers.
 Robert Constable came to Cavers to spy on them and other fugitives.
 In the 1580s, Robert Douglas of Cavers was Gentleman of Horse to Archibald Douglas, 8th Earl of Angus.
 James VI and I made a return visit to Scotland in 1617.
 He rode from Dunglass Castle to Cavers on 14 May 1617.
 While the king was at Cavers, he knighted William Fenwick of Northumberland.

+Decline

 Sir William Douglas, ninth laird of Cavers, surrendered his hereditary office of Sheriff of Roxburghshire to the crown in 1626 for £20,000 Scots.
 He was a supporter of the National Covenant, and the Hawick Covenant, which he signed in 1638, was kept at Cavers.
 Development of the castle after 1603 is as yet unclear, but it is clear that the estate, like many others suffered financially during the latter 17th and first half of the 18th century.
 The family also failed to flourish, with the 12th, 14th, 15th, and 16th lairds all being succeeded by brothers, and the 17th laird by a cousin.
 The last of the direct male Douglas line died in 1878.
 The military map drawn up by General William Roy of c1750 shows that the house was the centre of a large estate, but was not surrounded by much in the way of formal gardens.
 The earliest photographs of Cavers House show that it had been much extended by the late 19th century, when the Palmer Douglas family had become lairds, and domesticized to have the appearance of a large house, the old tower being completely subsumed.
 At this time the house was often leased out to guests along with shooting rights, the family themselves preferring to reside at Midgard House from 1863.
 Amongst people known to have worked at the house during the 19th century was the botanist John Scott, who served his horticultural apprenticeship at Cavers.

+Baronial remodelling

 In the 1890s, the house was remodelled in grand baronial style, which was undoubtedly a further burden to a struggling estate, but the impact of both World Wars was substantial, and according to family records Archibald Palmer Douglas returned to Cavers House from Midgard in the 1940s, which was provided with electricity in 1946 for the first time.
 He died the following year, and his son James factored the estate on behalf of his grandmother until 1949.
 Death duties resulted in the estate being broken up, and although James attempted to sell the house, he could not find a buyer, and after being deroofed, the house was used for explosives practice in 1954 before being sold off along with the rest of the broken-up estate.
 The old tower survives as a shell along with part of the attached mansion.